johnPertoft/llm-inference-benchmark/README.md

 Comparing inference frameworks for LLMs for my usecase at work.

 ## Delimitations
-Initially focusing on comparing performance for a 7B Llama2 model on a single a100 40gb.
+Initially just focusing on comparing performance for a 7B Llama2 model on a single a100 40gb.

 ## Usage
-TODO
+Every framework folder has at least one run script without arguments that will run a container with that framework with different model dtype settings.

 ## TODO